NoaBabliki/ticket_website_final/README.md

 2. Apply the changes to our list on every click when the default should be normal
 3. Make sure you can't choose an already chosen state

-# added as a component: FontResizer
+# MY SOLUTION
-# button that is selected become disabled
+added as a component: FontResizer button that is selected become disabled

 ### Part 2 - List functionality